-Drowning accounts for around 40% of child farm deaths, with dams the most common water body.
-In fact, dams alone were responsible for 21% of all child farm deaths.
-After dams, quad bikes (13%) and farm vehicles (13%) were the next most common agents of child fatality on farms (2003-2006).
+Drowning accounts for around 30% of child farm deaths, with dams the most common water body.
+In fact, dams alone were responsible for 20% of all child farm deaths.
+After dams, quad bikes (15%) and farm vehicles (ute, motorbike and car) were the next most common agents of child fatality on farms (2001-2019).
 For quad bikes, (riders and passengers) – one third were under five years of age; and for farm vehicles (cars-utes), half were under five years of age.

-Four times as many children were killed off quad bikes than two wheel motorbikes on farms.
-Research suggests this is because riders / passengers are more likely to be pinned under an upturned quad bike, sustaining chest or abdominal crush injuries.
+Three times as many children were killed off quads than two wheel motorbikes on farms.
+Research suggests this is because riders / passengers are more likely to be pinned under an upturned quad, sustaining chest or abdominal crush injuries.